en

 The Middle East has recently been ticking all the boxes as the location-of-choice for corporate lawyers seeking exposure across high-value, global transactions.

-We explore just some of the considerations and accountabilities these lawyers face when looking to practice in the region.
+Our Legal Recruitment specialists share some of the considerations and accountabilities these lawyers face when looking to practice in the region.

 What attracts corporate lawyers to the Middle East?

 The Middle East is becoming a hot spot for commercial lawyers who want to be at the heart of high-value, cross-border transactions, as gross domestic product continues to grow and Europe continues to face economic struggles.
 Opportunities are similarly increasing as business continue to invest in areas such as Qatar and Dubai due to their favourable tax structures and regulation levels when compared to other global investment centres.
+Competitive salaries are often offered to legal talent in the Middle East, discover the average salary given to those in Legal roles in our recent Salary Survey.

 Accountabilities for a corporate lawyer